Donald Trump’s Hands Really Are As Small As McDonald’s Twitter Claims

 — Peter Flax (@Pflax1) August 3, 2016

 It also clearly shows the scale of the allegedly tiny Trump hand, with a conveniently placed measuring tool included for comparison purposes.
-A printable version of the tiny Trump hand alluded to by McDonald’s and their rogue tweet can be found here.
+A printable version of the tiny Trump hand alluded to by McDonald’s, and their rogue tweet can be found here.

 Already, social media users are comparing their own hands to scaled versions of the Donald Trump’s hands (or hand, which has been on display at New York’s Madame Tussauds since 1997), and the result appear to confirm what has been previously alleged.
 Namely, that Donald Trump’s hands are a wee bit small.